11/12/2024

 speaker

 One of the, what comes to mind, and Min, I want to just make sure I point something out that you referenced here.
-Some of the optimization that I was talking about when we were saying right people, right products, I do want to point out that year to date, our service revenues are up 150, sorry, our service revenue gross margin is up 150 basis points, which is indicative of us being as efficient as possible with the technicians that we have.
-So I just, I wanted to point that out for analysts and investors.
+You know, some of the optimization that I was talking about when we're saying right people, right products, I do want to point out that year to date, our service revenues are up 150, sorry, our service revenue gross margin is up 150 basis points, which is indicative of us being as efficient as possible with the technicians that we have.
+So I wanted to point that out for analysts and investors.
 Your question on material handling, the one end market that does come to mind, and I think this is probably not a surprise, but the automotive business in our legacy material handling segment has been challenged, I think more so this quarter than it has in the first half.
-And we're seeing that impact in parts revenue and a little bit on the service side as well.
+And we're seeing that impact in parts revenue, and a little bit on the service side as well.
 So that is one end market that we've got our eye on.

 speaker